 HUMAN DEVELOPMENT MINOR

-To minor in human development, a student must complete HD 101S Introduction to Human Development, HD 210 Counseling Strategies Theory and Practice (Prerequisite: HD 101S or PS 101S), and a choice of three additional courses in Human Development.
+To minor in human development, a student must complete HD 101S Introduction to Human Development and four additional courses in Human Development.

 Courses used for the minor require a grade of C- or better.

 Theoretical and practical study of life stages; focus on physical, social, emotional and cognitive development.
 Exploration of normal developmental concerns over the life span with particular emphasis on how they are addressed by the helping professions.

 Theories and research in adolescent physical, cognitive, and social development.
 Psychosocial challenges of adolescence.
 Prerequisite: HD 101S, PS 101S.